ettoremessina/fitting-with-mlp-using-pytorch/one-variable-function-fitting/README.md

 # One variable function fitting
 This project implements the fitting of a continuous and limited real-valued function defined in a closed interval of the reals.
-The function fitting is implemented using a configurable multilayer perceptron neural network written using PyTorch 1.2.0; it requires also NumPy and MatPlotLib libraries.
+The function fitting is implemented using a configurable multilayer perceptron written using PyTorch 1.2.0; it requires also NumPy and MatPlotLib libraries.

 It contains four python programs:
  - **fx_gen.py** generates a synthetic dataset file invoking a one-variable real function on an real interval.
- - **fx_fit.py** fits a one-variable function in an interval using a configurable multilayer perceptron neural network.
+ - **fx_fit.py** fits a one-variable function in an interval using a configurable multilayer perceptron.
- - **fx_predict.py** makes a prediction on a test dataset of a one-variable function modeled with a pretrained multilayer perceptron neural network.
+ - **fx_predict.py** makes a prediction of a one-variable function modeled with a pretrained multilayer perceptron.
- - **fx_plot.py** shows two overlapped x/y scatter graphs: the blue one is the train dataset, the red one is the predicted one.
+ - **fx_plot.py** shows two overlapped x/y scatter graphs: the blue one is the dataset, the red one is the prediction.

 ### Predefined examples of usage of the four command in cascade
 In the subfolder **examples** there are nine shell scripts to fit nine different one-variable functions; each script executes the four programs in cascade in order to reach and show the goal.